JennyBoyse/StandUp/README.md

 Please follow these instructions if you are using an Android device ([Source](https://www.nextpit.com/android-for-beginners-what-is-an-apk-file#:~:text=Just%20open%20your%20browser%2C%20find,begin%20installing%20on%20your%20device.)):

-1. Access the APK file contained in this repository: build > app > outputs > apk > release > app-release.apk
+1. Access the APK file for this repository: [StandUp Releases](https://github.com/JennyBoyse/StandUp/releases)
 2. Once you've downloaded the APK file on your computer, connect your Android device to it.
 3. At this point, you may be asked if you want to charge your phone or connect it as a 'media device' Choose Media device (File Transfer in some phones).
 4. Then, find your phone's folder on your computer.
 It will be in 'My Computer' or 'Computer' on Windows (PC).